Marketing Strategy

 Testing is a crucial part of the process.
 It allows you to trial multiple approaches, assets, and messages to see which performs best, cost-effectively driving awareness, leads, and sales.

-So many businesses forget this step and don’t account for it in their budgets.
+So many businesses overlook the importance of testing and fail to account for it in their budgets.

 Generally, we recommend allocating 10-20% of your monthly marketing budget to experimentation and A/B testing.

-So don’t be afraid to set some budget aside in your marketing plan for testing new things.
+So, don’t be afraid to set aside some of your budget in your marketing plan for testing new things.
 Just remember to make small changes when A/B testing to gather accurate data, keeping your budget small to begin with and scaling up when you see good results.

 Over-reliance on a single platform or channel can be risky, especially given that algorithms change constantly and marketing costs have risen over the last couple of years.

-Diversifying your marketing channels can help you reach a wider audience, build more awareness and interest in your brand, and create a better customer journey and marketing funnel while reducing your reliance on a single channel.
+Diversifying your marketing channels can help you reach a wider audience, build more awareness and interest in your brand, and create a more effective customer journey and marketing funnel, while reducing your reliance on a single channel.

 For example, let’s say your primary source of inbound leads and sales is through Google Ads and Meta Ads.
 Even if you’re seeing great results, you still pay a lot to get each opportunity through the door.